CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

      RCE exploits of this nature have the potential to grant malicious actors the capability to execute unauthorized programs, access confidential source code, and exfiltrate sensitive data.

 ## Windows Host Vulnerabilities

+I found six vulnerabilities on the Windows Host(s).
+Included here are two of those vulnerablilities deemed critical/high.
+See the report, linked above, for the other four vulnerabilities found.

+  1. **SLMail Service (POP3)**
+     cont